All about the Des Moines Choral Society

 Vivente!
 (Megan Barrett & Meisha Sible), Office Administrators

 In December 2009, the Des Moines Choral Society was invited to perform Christmas carols for the annual Christmas tree lighting ceremony in the Iowa State Capitol Rotunda.
 Governor Chet Culver, Lt.
-Governor Patty Judge, and other state officials were present for the tree lighting and kick off to the annual Toys for Tots toy drive. [top]
+Governor Patty Judge, and other state officials were present for the tree lighting and kick off to the annual Toys for Tots toy drive.
+In October 2013, the Choral Society was invited to perform at the World Food Prize ceremony in Des Moines [top].

 The Des Moines Choral Society has a long history of outreach to the larger community, helping to insure that future generations will participate in and enjoy choral music performance.